jenjwong/crunchyTunes/README.md

 # Music Dictator: a Gamefied Music Playlist
 Become the next music dictator!
 The music dictator always gets to pick the tunes, but watchout, if the populace doesn't like the songs the dictator gets overthrown.

+## Stack
+Music Dictator is built using Sockets Io, React and Node JS.

 ## Team

   - __Product Owner__: Mark Tynes